Murrumbidgee River railway bridge, Gundagai: Heritage listing

 Gundagai is a major crossing of the Murrumbidgee River by the Hume Highway to Victoria, and the Tumut branch railway.
 The railway reached the town in 1886.

-Gundagai is a highly significant site with an excellent group of buildings and structures from the late 1880s.
-In particular the relationship of the station, yard and early timber road and rail viaducts adds to the particular significance of the area.
+Gundagai includes a group of buildings and structures built in the late 1880s, including a station, yard, and early timber road and rail viaducts.
+The timber viaducts represent an early engineering solution to crossing a major floodplain, and the site is listed on the Register of the National Estate.

-The timber viaducts are of very high significance because of their size, their pairing and their construction as examples of an early engineering solution to crossing a major flood plain.
-Their national significance is recognised by listing by the National Estate.

 This viaduct is an example of timber bridge construction on a grand scale.
 A multi-span, high level viaduct of timber deck trusses and timber trestles, it is one of the most impressive structures in Australia.
 It dominates the crossing of the Murrumbidgee flood plain more so than the adjacent low level timber beam road viaduct.
 Its combination with the steel truss over the river makes for a unique technical juxtaposition of bridge types.

 Gundagai rail bridge over Murrumbidgee River was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Gundagai-Tumut Railway was one of the early branch lines built cheaply as a developmental railway.
 It was not sufficiently profitable to justify upgrading despite the heavy cost of crossing the Murrumbidgee River.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 A high level structure on timber trestles, it one of the most imposing bridge structures in Australia.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The Murrumbidgee railway crossing was essential to the social and commercial development of the district south of the river.

 Since the closing of rail services, the historic features of the railway have been successfully promoted such that the railway crossing is now a prominent tourist attraction.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The Murrumbidgee flood plain crossing at Gundagai was the largest application of the new type of timber deck truss bridge spans.
-It is an impressive example of the bridge carpenters' skills.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 There are only five sites with timber Howe deck trusses.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 It is a spectacular representative example of a timber Howe deck truss.